YaSuenag/SimpleCom/README.md

 4. Operate target device via the console
 5. Press F1 to leave its serial session and to finish SimpleCom

+# How to build

+Use [SimpleCom.sln](https://github.com/YaSuenag/SimpleCom/blob/master/SimpleCom.sln) on your Visual Studio.
+I confirmed x64 build on VS 2019.

 # How to use on [Windows Terminal](https://github.com/microsoft/terminal)

 You need to add a profile for SimpleCom.
 The example is available [here](WindowsTerminal-setting-example/profile.json).